dylanbuchi/find-customers/README.md

 # Find Customers

-A full-stack project to store and display user data and it's location on a map, with a REST API endpoint that allows users to be listed or retrieved by id.
-Built with Python, Django, Sqlite, CSS, HTML, and MapBox API.
+A full-stack project that stores and displays user data and its location on a map, with a REST API endpoint that allows users to be listed or retrieved by id.
+Built with Python, Django, SQLite, CSS, HTML, and MapBox API.

 ---
 ## Demo: